 Zinc is another key nutrient found in Brazil nuts.
 This mineral helps your body absorb other nutrients, like vitamin A and iron, more effectively, which can help you stay nourished and active throughout the day (20).

 Even though zinc isn’t directly associated with weight loss, it’s still associated with fat burning and muscle growth, which may make it easier to lose weight over time.
-Some research finds that people who eat more zinc tend to weigh less than those who don’t (21).
+Some research finds that zinc supplementation along with a calorie restricted diet can help obese individuals lose weight and improve metabolic biomarkers (21).

 If you’re already eating brazil nuts as a healthy snack, you don’t have much to lose by adding a serving or two into your diet each day—especially if it means you eat less junk food throughout the day.
 The minerals in these nuts may improve major aspects of health and metabolism related to weight loss.